President of Bulgaria welcomed participants of CP session of JINR

 JINR Director Grigory Trubnikov in his turn noted that the Institute is proud of the amount of JINR “students” who have become scientific leaders of the Republic of Bulgaria.

-“The JINR-Bulgaria cooperation is based on rich traditions: at various times, outstanding Bulgarian scientists were heads of laboratories, large scientific groups in Dubna, and also organised science at the highest level in their countries.
+“The JINR-Bulgaria cooperation is based on rich traditions: at various times, outstanding Bulgarian scientists were heads of laboratories, large scientific groups in Dubna, and also organized science at the highest level in their countries.
 For 65 years of its work, the Institute has trained several thousands of highly qualified specialists for the Member States.
 Dozens of them have become heads of institutes in the Member States and large scientific groups, hundreds have headed scientific projects.
 Thousands of specialists have received high qualification during their work at the Joint Institute for Nuclear Research in Dubna and now, returning home they are developing scientific areas at the highest level in the Member States.
 JINR continues traditions and still focuses on extending innovation research and new scientific fields,” Academician Trubnikov highlighted closing his speech with an invitation to President of Bulgaria Rumen Radev to visit Dubna in the future.

 Heads of the diplomatic missions of a number of the JINR Member States in Bulgaria took part in the ceremonial event: Ambassadors Extraordinary and Plenipotentiary Ms Eleonora Mitrofanova (Russia), Mr Alexander Lukashevich (Belarus) together with a senior adviser of the Embassy of Belarus in Bulgaria Nikolay Poznyak, Ms Sayana Lkhagvasuren (Mongolia), Ms Brandusa Brândușa (Romania), representative of the diplomatic mission of Egypt Mr Mustafa Hami.
 Diplomats of JINR Associate Members made speeches at the festive session: Ambassador Extraordinary and Plenipotentiary of Serbia to Bulgaria Zeljko Jovic, Ambassador Extraordinary and Plenipotentiary of South Africa Mr Thabo Tahe.